 Conference Hotel: The Alexander

 Nestled in the heart of downtown Indianapolis, The Alexander features outstanding business amenities, 157 guest rooms, 52 extended stay suites, and an emphasis on art and design.
 Guests can take advantage of a fitness center, multiple restaurants, and 16,500 square feet of indoor/outdoor event space.
 The Alexander offers a refreshing dose of local color and flavor and promises a unique experience for Tobias Leadership Conference attendees.
+Click here to make your reservations at the Alexander for the 2016 Conference.

 2016 Conference Agenda - To Be Announced